Ridge Road (Western New York): Origins and early designations

-It was not until the early 1900s that the road saw major improvements, thanks to the increasing popularity of the automobile.
+It was not until the early 1900s that the road saw major improvements, thanks to the increasing usage of the automobile.
 In 1908, the New York State Legislature established Route 30, an unsigned legislative route extending from Niagara Falls, Niagara County in the southwest to Rouses Point, Clinton County, in the northeast.
 Two sections of Ridge Road—from Porter (modern NY 429) to Ridgeway (NY 63) and from Rochester to Red Creek—were included as part of Route 30 at this time.
 Another section, from Ridgeway to the Orleans–Monroe county line, was added to Route 30's definition in 1914 as a spur route.
 On March 1, 1921, the mainline of Route 30 was realigned to follow Ridge Road between Ridgeway and the Rochester city line at Greece.

 When the first set of posted routes in New York were assigned in 1924, the segment of Route 30 from Rochester to Red Creek became part of NY 3.
 By 1926, all of legislative Route 30 west of Rochester was designated as part of NY 31.
 At the time, the entirety of Ridge Road outside of the city of Rochester was state-maintained; however, the piece west of Porter and the section in Irondequoit between the Genesee River and Irondequoit Bay were both unnumbered.
 The former became part of a realigned NY 31 in the late 1920s, while the latter became part of an extended NY 18 c.
 1931 following the completion of the Veterans Memorial Bridge over the Genesee River.

 US 104 was assigned across Upstate New York c.
 1935, extending from Niagara Falls to Maple View via Lewiston, Rochester, and Oswego.
 The new US route used the entirety of Ridge Road from Lewiston to Red Creek, save for small portions in and around the city of Rochester; as a result, NY 31 was shifted south onto most of its modern alignment while NY 3 was rerouted south of Watertown to follow what had been NY 3D.
 When US 104 was first assigned, it dipped south to serve downtown Rochester instead of bypassing it to the north.
 The route left Ridge Road at Lake Avenue and rejoined it at the junction of Empire Boulevard and Ridge Road in Webster.
 It was rerouted c.
 1937 to continue east over the Veterans Memorial Bridge into Irondequoit, overlapping with NY 18 to the junction of East Ridge and Culver roads.